Affiliate Marketing for SaaS: A Complete Guide

-For most industries this is pretty straightforward — a visitor uses a referral link to buy a product and the affiliate earns a commission on purchase.
+For most industries, this is pretty straightforward — a visitor uses a referral link to buy a digital product, and the affiliate partner earns a commission on the purchase.

 But for SaaS, it can be a bit more complex.

-That said, there are two important questions that will guide your strategy:
+That said, two important questions will guide your strategy:

 - What will you count as a conversion?

 - What will you pay as a commission for a conversion?

 What is considered a conversion can vary based on your marketing goals.
 Identify which campaigns provide a higher conversion rate, allow you to decrease costs, make campaign adjustments and increase revenue.